Manas-1710/Low-Noise-Amplifier-Cadence/README.md

-# Low-Noise-Amplifier-Cadence
-Transistor-level design and RF simulation of a Low Noise Amplifier (LNA) in Cadence Virtuoso with gain, noise figure, and S-parameter analysis.
 # Low Noise Amplifier (LNA) Design using Cadence Virtuoso

 This project presents the design and RF simulation of a **Low Noise Amplifier (LNA)** implemented at the transistor level using **Cadence Virtuoso**.